dikgarg/OPC_UA_AMAC/README.md

 # OPC_UA_AMAC

-An OPC-UA server for interfacing with the **AMACv2** chip on ATLAS Inner Tracker (ITk) silicon strip detector modules.
-Built on the [QUASAR](https://github.com/quasar-team/quasar) framework (CERN), it exposes AMACv2 hardware registers and measurements to OPC-UA clients such as WinCC-OA.
+An OPC-UA server for interfacing with the **AMACv2** chip on the ATLAS Inner Tracker (ITk) silicon strip detector modules.
+Built on the [QUASAR](https://github.com/quasar-team/quasar) framework (CERN), it creates an interface to communicate with the AMACv2 hardware registers and let's it control the detector and make measurements via OPC-UA clients such as WinCC-OA.

 Developed as part of the ATLAS High Luminosity LHC (HL-LHC) upgrade detector instrumentation effort.

 > **Note:** Full operation requires a proprietary ATLAS software layer (`ITSDAQCommandline` / `endeavourTest`) that converts optical signals from the AMACv2 chip into usable digital data.
-A dummy backend is included for testing without hardware.

 ---

 ## Hardware Context

-The **AMACv2** (ATLAS Module and Assembly Controller v2) is an ASIC used to monitor and control silicon strip detector modules.
+The **AMACv2** (Autonomous Monitor and Control v2) is an ASIC used to monitor and control silicon strip detector modules.
 It provides:
 - 16-channel analog monitoring (temperature, voltage, current)
 - NTC thermistor-based temperature readout
 - Configurable current measurement ranges via internal shunt resistors